DaziumDesignSolutions/CobaltTalon.com/contents/solutions/analytic-modules/2-provider-analytic-module.md

 ### Provider Analytic Module

-Designed to support Health Plans with managing the supply side of the equation as new ACO and PCMH payments aim to reward healthcare providers for efficiency and coordination.
+Designed to assist Health Plans in managing the supply side of the equation as new ACO and PCMH payments aim to reward healthcare providers for efficiency and coordination.

-`Change support to assist?
-It reads a little bit clunky in my opinion.` [Overview]
+[Overview]
 [Overview]: /solutions/overview-analyticmodules-provider.html